 His lawyer, İbrahim İpar, told CPJ in 2016 that he was initially unable to obtain the records of Ünal’s testimony to police or prosecutors because of restrictions established by the state of emergency.

-Ünal was on trial alongside 30 journalists and media workers and an academic.
+Ünal was tried alongside 30 journalists and media workers and an academic.
 All were charged with “attempting, through violence and force, to disrupt and replace the order as recognized by Turkey’s Constitution,” “attempting through violence and force to eliminate or prevent Parliament from carrying out its duties,” and “being a member of an armed terrorist organization.”
 Not all of the defendants were in custody.

 In the indictment, reviewed by CPJ, the prosecution said that the defendants’ journalism, including opinion pieces or their employment by pro-Gülen outlets such as the daily Zaman and Cihan News Agency, is evidence that the journalists were part of the alleged terror group.